slatedocs/slate/source/includes/ui-hooks-reference/_index.html.md

 <hr class="full-line">
 <section class="full-section">
-<h1 id="workflow-apps">Workflow App Reference</h1>
+<h1 id="ui-components">UI Component Reference</h1>

+<span class="beta-indicator">ALPHA</span> - For access, please see [UI Components Alpha](/docs/ui-components-alpha)

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

 <span class="description">
-This is the interface for handling requests for [Workflow Apps](https://developers.asana.com/docs/workflow-apps).
+This is the interface for handling requests for [UI components](https://developers.asana.com/docs/ui-components-overview).
 This reference is generated from an [OpenAPI spec] (https://raw.githubusercontent.com/Asana/developer-docs/master/defs/ui_hooks_oas.yaml).
 </span>

 Base URLs: